kennedykiley/Run3-HCAL-LLP-NTupler/README.md

 # LLP Ntupler
-Long Lived Particle Ntupler based on AOD, adapted for use with HBHE rechits for Run 3 LLP analysis.
+Long-Lived Particle Ntupler based on AOD, adapted for use with HBHE rechits for Run 3 LLP analysis.

 # Setup Ntupler
 ```